Utilities, bookmakers boosted by likely Conservative victory

 After an unexpectedly strong showing, David Cameron's Conservatives looked set for victory with Labour leader Ed Miliband all but conceding defeat.

-Shares in British Gas owner Centrica (CNA.L), Britain's largest energy supplier, and SSE (SSE.L) rose 6.8 percent and 5.1 percent respectively in early trade.
+Shares in British Gas owner Centrica, Britain's largest energy supplier, and SSE rose 6.8 percent and 5.1 percent respectively in early trade.

 Labour had pushed for greater intervention in Britain's energy market, with Miliband pledging a price freeze and rules to force the largest utilities to openly sell their entire energy production into the market.

-Britain's two biggest bookmakers William Hill (WMH.L) and Ladbrokes LAD.L were also on the rise, up 5.5 percent and 10 percent respectively, as uncertainty around another hit to earnings appeared to be removed.
+Britain's two biggest bookmakers William Hill and Ladbrokes were also on the rise, up 5.5 percent and 10 percent respectively, as uncertainty around another hit to earnings appeared to be removed.

 Labour had vowed to hand local councils the right to reduce the number of fixed-odds betting terminals in betting shops or ban them, a power that would have further hurt revenues of firms already faced with rising regulation and taxes.